sprkizard/srb2-lua-lib/README.md

-# srb2 lua lib
+# SRB2 Lua Library

 A library of lua scripts for use with Sonic Robo Blast 2

+The only requirements at the time are proper attributions